 The United Arab Emirates, and Dubai in particular, is well known for its rapid development over the past 40 years as well as for the mega-construction projects such as the Palm Islands and the Burj Khalifa (the world’s tallest building).
 Less well known is the diversity and beauty of the natural environment, from the dugongs and corals in the Arabian Sea, the flamingos in the khors (inlets) of the coastline, the rugged Hajar mountain range, to the serene splendour of the sandy dune inland desert.
 Also little known is that the largest piece of land given to any single project in Dubai was for the establishment of the Dubai Desert Conservation Reserve; at 225 km², 4.7% of Dubai’s total land area, and the expedition’s study site.

 The Arabian oryx is the largest of the antelopes in the region and it is very well adapted to the extremely arid environment.
 Oryx once roamed all across Arabia, but the advent of firearms saw their rapid decline.
 Since 1986 the Arabian oryx is classified as “Endangered” on the IUCN Red List, but was already "very rare and believed to be rapidly decreasing in numbers" in 1965.
-Re-introduced into the DDCR in 1999, the population has steadily grown from the original 100 individuals to over 400 today.
+Re-introduced into the DDCR in 1999, the population has steadily grown from the original 100 individuals to nearly 500 today.
 For the next phase of the oryx project, local scientists need a greater understanding of how oryx fit into the DDCR’s natural environment, which habitats and plants they prefer, what the social structure of the herd is and how this is affected by the environment.
 This can only be achieved through monitoring for which Biosphere Expeditions will provide the manpower.

 The Gordon’s wildcat looks very similar to and is the same size as a domestic cat.
 Indeed, the biggest threat to the survival of the Gordon’s wildcat as a species is the interbreeding with feral or domestic cats, which could lead to its extinction as a distinct species.
 Very little is known about the Gordon’s wildcat population within the DDCR; the last population estimate was done in 2004.
 This expedition will enable DDCR scientists to update information on population size and distribution as well as conduct a DNA study of the species; information that is important for informed management decisions to be made and threats to be averted.